MagmaMcNet/PHP-Form-Mailer/README.md

-# PHP-Form-Mailer
+# PHP Form Mailer

-PHP mailer for forms made in HTML with js:
+## PHP mailer for HTML Forms

+[PHPMailer](https://github.com/PHPMailer/PHPMailer) is used in this app